EerikSaksi/stat_buff/timelog.md

 -- Users Google IDs/emails need to be stored in a private schema, where PostGraphile doesn't auto generate relations that allow malicious users to steal them.
 -- In order to implement data fetching through token IDs, I need to extend the PostGraphile resolvers manually, and include a query that uses Google's API to convert the token ID to a Google ID, which should then fetch the username from a private schema, which can then return all data for that username.

+## Nov 5 (4 hours)
+ - I managed to create the aformentioned custom query.
+The query takes a tokenId, sends it to Google who convert it to a GoogleID which I use to select the username from a private table.
+ - Lost an hour because I move my .env file away from the root directory which meant that process.env.DATABASE_URL didn't exist, which was causing a weird error with PostGraphile.
+ - Managed to wrap the expo app with an ApolloProvider tag, which allows me to execute queries to the GraphQL API at the specified URL.
+ - Still need to figure out the port forwarding from my computers localhost to my phone's localhost so that I can test the new custom query.
+It will also require me building the app again as expo-google-sign-in doesn't work in the client.